-Some long-term health effects of cocaine depend on the method of use and include the following:
+Some long-term health effects depend on the method of use and include the following: